walshbr/data-for-the-rest-of-us/pages/week-3-description.md

 * [What are Metadata Standards?](https://www.dcc.ac.uk/guidance/briefing-papers/standards-watch-papers/what-are-metadata-standards)

 ## Plan
-Activity: How to put it together?
+Activity: How to describe data? (different groups describe the same thing and we compare?)
 * Formats
     * CSV, TSV
 * Metadata and standards